(No ratings)

 Epidiolex $20 |

-Dr. Mandeep Rana, who practices in Roanoke, VA, is a medical specialist in pediatric neurology and sleep medicine.
-Her clinical interests include sleep study, neuromuscular disorders (nerve & muscle diseases), and sleep apnea.
-She is professionally affiliated with Carilion Clinic.
-After attending Sardar Patel University for medical school, Dr. Rana completed her residency training at Saint Peter's University Hospital and Boston Medical Center.
-According to Doctor.com, new patients are welcome to contact her office in Roanoke, VA.
+Dr. Mandeep Rana specializes in general practice and pediatric neurology.
+Her areas of expertise include sleep study, neuromuscular disorders (nerve & muscle diseases), and sleep apnea.
+Dr. Rana accepts several insurance carriers, including MultiPlan, Viant, and Cigna.
+After attending Sardar Patel University for medical school, she completed her residency training at Saint Peter's University Hospital and Boston Medical Center.
+Dr. Rana is affiliated with Carilion Clinic.
+She has an open panel in Roanoke, VA according to Doctor.com.